-The role of Facilities, Food and Program Content Quality on Night Markets Visitors’ Satisfaction and Continuous Visiting Behavior
+Night Market Appeal: How the Quality of Facilities, Food, and Program Content Shapes Visitor Satisfaction and Continuous Visiting Behavior

 Authors